nigelteosw/NUS/Mods/Y2S2/CS2102/Lectures/Lecture 4.md

 - Each user can make **0 or more** bookings and each booking can be made by **exactly 1** user.

 ![[Pasted image 20230221215351.png]]

+# ER to Schema
+## Three Main Constraints
+1. Are the key attributes uniquely identifying the rest of the attributes?
+    - Should not uniquely identifying additional attributes not part of the entity set unless bound constraints enforces it.
+2. Are the lower bound constraints satisfied
+    - Can you have 0 participation?
+    - Must you have 1 participation?
+3. Are the upper bound constraints satisfied
+    - Can you have ∞ participation?
+    - Must you have 1 participation?